 Third-Party Service Providers: Contractors who will carry out, offer, and/or support a service at ICANN’s direction.
 These contractors may be expected to provide recommendations on the feasibility of certain approaches or assist with proposed solutions to issues raised during implementation.

-Consensus Policy Implementation Framework (CPIF)
+Consensus Policy Implementation Framework (CPIF) (time ranges are estimated)

 Staging: is the process of early engagement in policy development activities.
 Consideration and feedback to policy work products and consensus policy recommendations as it relates to implementation will occur through the various phases of the GNSO Policy Development Process.